mradmacher/bibwiki/README.md

     $wgFileExtensions[]='pdf';

 Go to `Special:BibWikiAdmin` to install required categories and properties.
-The following entities will be created or overvritten by instalation script:
+The following entities will be created or overwritten by instalation script:

 * `Category:Publication`
 * `Template:Publication`